 In some cases, patients may start with a physical therapist and progress to an occupational therapist

-Both seeking to improve mobility
+Both seek to improve mobility.

 For example, someone recovering from a severe stroke might work with a physical therapist to build back muscle strength.
 Later on, that person would see an occupational therapist to practice necessary skills the stroke may have impaired such as bathing, dressing, eating and walking.